SILVER ALERT: Longview police searching for 86-year-old man

-LONGVIEW, Texas (KETK) Longview Police is searching for a missing 86-year-old man who went missing late Thursday night.
+LONGVIEW, Texas (KETK) – Longview Police are searching for a missing 86-year-old man who went missing late Thursday night.

-Authorities say Bonnie Cuba was last seen at his home on the 1000 block of Douglas Street around 11:20 pm after leaving on foot.
+Authorities say Bonnie Cuba was last seen at his home in the 1000 block of Douglas Street around 11:20 p.m. after leaving on foot.

 Cuba has several medical conditions.
 If you have any information on his location please call Longview police at 903-237-1170.